 Insurance entities within the AIL Group also use external and internal reinsurance to mitigate underwriting risk.
-The largest internal reinsurance contracts within the AIL Group relates to the agreements between AII and AEL on its back book.
+The largest internal reinsurance contracts within the AIL Group relates to the agreements between AIIL and AEL on its back book.
 Obligations under these arrangements are either protected by collateral or through a funds withheld structure in which the capital remains with AEL until settlement.

-The largest external reinsurance arrangement within the AlL Group is between AEL and Swiss Re.
-For capacity to write new business, AEL is reliant on a 50% whole account quota share with Swiss Re, an "AA-" rated global third party reinsurer.
+The largest external reinsurance arrangement within the AIL Group is between AEL and Swiss Re, an "AA-"rated global reinsurer.
+For capacity to write new business, AEL is reliant on a 50% whole account quota share with Swiss Re.
 The current contract ends on 30 June 2023, although AEL intends to renew either with Swiss Re or with an alternative partner.
-This contract was on a reserves withheld basis in the 2022/23 treaty year.
+This contract was on a reserves withheld basis in the 2023/24 treaty year.